 Are you looking for an easy way to hire an accounts payable expert for your team?

-Hiring can be complicated, consisting of multiple rounds of interviews to evaluate how suitable your candidates are for the open role.
+Hiring an account payable specialist can be complicated, involving multiple rounds of interviews to evaluate how suitable your candidates are for the open role.
 But there are two ways you can simplify this process.

 First, you need an effective way to assess your candidates’ accounts payable skills.
-You can do this with a skills assessment, which will instantly help you understand your candidates’ abilities.
+You can do this with a skills assessment, which will enable you to quickly see who has the right skills for the job.

-Next, during the interview phase, you need appropriate interview questions for the accounts payable role.
+Next, during the interview phase, you need the right interview questions for accounts payable specialists.

 7 general accounts payable interview questions and answers